tintinweb/vscode-ethereum-security-bundle/README.md

 * [eg2.vscode-npm-script](https://marketplace.visualstudio.com/items?itemName=eg2.vscode-npm-script) - NPM integration for vscode.
 Install dependencies directly by right-clicking `package.json` in your vscode file explorer.
 * [eamodio.gitlens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) - Git support.
 Especially useful when reviewing diffs.

-## Tweaks
+## ⚙ Tweaks

-Cool, you've come this far therefore I expect you're genuinely interested in either the individual extension or you just installed the one-click bundle :) Either way, you're welcome!
+Cool, you've come this far therefore I expect you're genuinely interested in either the individual extensions or you just installed the one-click bundle :) Either way, you're welcome!

 Here's a quick walk-through and some tweaks on how to get the best out of vscode and the extensions.